 The black and white image shows Jeanne probably in her mid sixties with a group of Australian friends – it is interesting that Jeannie wears a beret; retaining still an element of the French culture it seems.

-**[My treatise has been in the writing for some 15 years and now approaches four A4 size double sided print page booklets each of about 250 pages.
-Reminiscences is intended for my immediate family and its future descendants.
+**[My now completed treatise (in the writing for some 25 years) comprises four A4 size double sided printed text and image booklets each of about 250 pages.
+‘Reminiscences’ is intended for my immediate family and its future descendants.
 Laurie Wilson]